What is an introvert?

 The list of potential civil service categories include everything from foreign affairs (good for thinking introverts, as well!) and management analysis (could be nice for anxious introverts) to information technology manager.

-7. IT consultant
+7. IT consultant/manager

-“I recommend jobs where social interactions aren't a key requirement of job success, such as work with tools or machinery, like IT Hardware, trades, farming, construction or heavy equipment operator," Mistal says.
+For an anxious introvert who likes working with their hands but would rather eat glass than present in a group meeting, IT might be a fitting career path.
+"I recommend jobs where social interactions aren't a key requirement of job success, such as work with tools or machinery, like IT Hardware, trades, farming, construction or heavy equipment operator," Mistal says.

 Working within the sciences might allow options for the thinking introvert.
-Mistal asserts that this type of of introvert works best when they're using their imagination, formulating hypotheses, and organizing concepts.
+Mistal asserts that this type of introvert works best when they're using their imagination, formulating hypotheses, and organizing concepts.

 If you're a thinking introvert who keeps putting off that big side-hustle project, now could be a good moment to make it a reality.
 "Introverts, in my experience, are also most likely to thrive running a business and being their own boss because they don’t shy away from executing on projects alone," Lucht says.